 How to establish your domain’s DMARC record?

-By creating a DMARC record, you can establish a baseline of protection against phishing scams, but you’ll also get some very valuable information about how people are using email from your company—information that can help guide future decisions about what kinds of messages might be appropriate for various audiences.
+DMARC can be implemented by creating a DMARC record.
+This can establish a baseline of protection against phishing scams, but you’ll also get some very valuable information about how people are using email from your company—information that can help guide future decisions about what kinds of messages might be appropriate for various audiences.

 Steps to configure your domain with email authentication protocols are as follows: